Funding Working Capital Solutions for Canadian Business Growth | 7 Park Avenue Financial

 BUSINESS LINE OF CREDIT SOLUTIONS IN CANADA - TRADITIONAL AND ALTERNATIVE!

 Most small and medium-sized businesses we talk to have a major challenge in obtaining the proper overdraft or line of credit facilities from their banks.
-They often have a hefty inventory component in their working capital needs and cannot get proper margining on inventory.

 Alternative non-bank financing is increasingly popular in today's Canadian business finance environment.
-Alternative finance comes at a higher cost but often can be the source of financing that takes your company to the next sales and profit growth level.
+Alternative finance comes at a higher cost, but can often be the source of financing that takes your company to the next sales and profit growth level.

 CONCLUSION - WORKING CAPITAL LOANS CANADA